glayzzle/glayzzle/README.md

 Why (disclaimer) ?
 ------------------

-I'm a PHP developper from years.
-Now I'm mainly using NodeJS and Javascript because that's the way to go.
+I'm a PHP developper from years an now I'm mainly using JavaScript.
 I won't discuss about NodeJS vs PHP, because they came with different advantages, and honestly I like both for diferents reasons.

-The main motivation behind this project is to empower a PHP developper with the same abilities of NodeJS or Javascript.
+The main motivation behind this project is to empower a PHP developper to be able to do the same things you could do with NodeJS or Javascript.

 You are maybe thinking, if a developper want to do same thing as a nodejs application can do, why not learning and using directly NodeJS ?
-Well, here some reasons :
+Well, here some personnal reasons :

-* Learning curve
+* Learning curve (not a big one, everybody knows JS /@YDKJS) with a new framework/libraries/etc...
-* Grasp Prototypal principles, scopes ...
+* Grasp Prototypal principles, scopes
-* Habits & loosing landmarks
+* Habits & loosing landmarks (coding style, core functions)
 * Loosing typehinting habits, or dyslike Duck Typing
 * Loosing SOLID principles / patterns
 * ... and maybe others, [lets chat](https://gitter.im/glayzzle/Lobby) if you want to share your experience